Piscine Orthoreovirus (PRV) and Heart and Skeletal Muscle Inflammation (HSMI)

 PRV is known to be present in Norway, the United Kingdom, Ireland, Chile, the United States and Canada (Biering and Garseth 2012; Kibenge et al. 2013; Siah et al. 2015).
-In Canada, PRV was first detected in 2011 on the west coast through RT-PCR tests from farmed Chinook salmon (Oncorhynchus tshawytscha) (K.M.
-Miller, pers. comm.).
-Since that time, additional survey work through various labs and agencies in Canada and the United States has expanded the known host range of PRV in the North Pacific Ocean to include: wild Cutthroat Trout (Oncorhynchus clarkii), wild Chinook Salmon, wild Sockeye Salmon (Oncorhynchus nerka), wild Steelhead Trout (Oncorhynchus mykiss), wild Coho Salmon (Oncorhynchus kisutch), wild Chum Salmon (Oncorhynchus keta) and farmed Atlantic Salmon (Salmo salar) (DFO 2015).
-These species have all tested positive for PRV through molecular testing.
+In Canada, testing of archived fish tissues indicated the presence of PRV in wild and farmed Pacific salmon since 1987 and possibly as early as 1977.
+Additional survey work through various labs and agencies in Canada and the United States has expanded the known host range of PRV in the North Pacific Ocean to include: Cutthroat Trout (Oncorhynchus clarkii), Chinook Salmon (Oncorhynchus tshawytscha), Sockeye Salmon (Oncorhynchus nerka), Steelhead Trout (Oncorhynchus mykiss), Coho Salmon (Oncorhynchus kisutch), Chum Salmon (Oncorhynchus keta) Pink Salmon (Oncorhynchus gorbusca) and farmed Atlantic Salmon (Salmo salar) (DFO 2015).
 Detections have been made from both farmed and wild fish populations which have extended from the state of Washington north through BC to Alaska (DFO 2015; Marty et al. 2015; Siah et al. 2015, Miller et al. 2017, Morton et al. 2017, Purcell et al. 2017 ).

-PRV has been found in a variety of species of salmonid and non-salmonid fish.
-In North Atlantic waters these include farmed and wild Atlantic Salmon (Salmo salar), wild Sea-Trout (Salmo trutta), wild Great Silver Smelt (Argentina silus), wild Atlantic Horse Mackerel (Trachurus trachurus), wild Atlantic Herring (Clupea harengus) and wild Capelin (Mallotus villosus) (Wiik-Nielson et al. 2012; Garseth et al. 2013).
+In North Atlantic waters PRV has been detected in both salmonid and non-salmonid fish which includes farmed and wild Atlantic Salmon (Salmo salar), wild Sea-Trout (Salmo trutta), Great Silver Smelt (Argentina silus), Atlantic Horse Mackerel (Trachurus trachurus), Atlantic Herring (Clupea harengus) and Capelin (Mallotus villosus) (Wiik-Nielson et al. 2012; Garseth et al. 2013).

 HSMI is characterized by mortality that ranges from negligible up to 20%, and morbidity (defined as the percentage of fish with indications of disease) that can be as high as 100% within affected populations (Kongtorp et al. 2004a).
 HSMI often occurs 5 to 9 months after transfer to seawater, occasionally in freshwater, and can last for several months (Kongtorp at el., 2009; Johansen at el., 2016).